Credential Stuffing

 Banking Sector

-Credential stuffing is frequently used to gain unauthorized access to banking accounts.
-Attackers leverage stolen credentials to bypass security measures, leading to fraudulent transactions.
-Compliance officers must monitor unusual login patterns and enforce multi-factor authentication to mitigate these risks.
+Credential stuffing is often used to gain unauthorized access to online banking accounts.
+Attackers use stolen credentials to initiate fraudulent transactions, leading to financial losses and regulatory issues.
+Compliance officers must ensure robust authentication mechanisms to mitigate these risks.

 E-commerce Platforms